Mission & History

 Mission Statement

 We leverage technology to build bridges between scholarly research and the multidisciplinary professionals who need knowledge and skills to improve people’s lives.
-We are an international resource for trauma-informed professional development focused on improving safety, resilience, and well-being for individuals and families.
+We are an international resource for professional development focused on improving safety, resilience, and well-being for individuals and families.

 ITRS activities include:

-• Building online, accessible, and interactive research-based training curricula.
+• Building online, interactive research-based training curricula.
 We augment the knowledge base on issues including supervised visitation, police and first responders' mental health, co-parenting, trauma-informed approaches across the lifespan, student-focused wellbeing, and child welfare;

 • Promoting effective policy and legislative solutions for reducing intimate partner violence and advocating for healthy individuals and families at all stages of life;